khulnasoft/integrations-core/journald/README.md

       container_mode: true
 ```

 To fill `source` and `service` attributes, the Agent collects `SYSLOG_IDENTIFIER` , `_SYSTEMD_UNIT` and `_COMM`and set them to the first non empty value.
-To take advantage of the integration pipelines, Datadog recommends setting the `SyslogIdentifier` parameter in the `systemd` service file directly, or in a `systemd` service override file.
+To take advantage of the integration pipelines, Khulnasoft recommends setting the `SyslogIdentifier` parameter in the `systemd` service file directly, or in a `systemd` service override file.
 Their location depends on your distribution, but you can find the location of the `systemd` service file by using the command `systemctl show -p FragmentPath <unit_name>`.

 **Note**: With Agent 7.17+, if `container_mode` is set to `true`, the default behavior changes for logs coming from Docker containers.
 The `source` attribute of your logs is automatically set to the corresponding short image name of the container instead of simply `docker`.